yankeebobo/statamicthemes.github.io/_reference/2013-06-07-the-complete-statamic-fieldset.md

 title: "List Of Statamic's Default Fields"
 layout: post
 date: 2013-06-07
-meta_desc: >
-  All the default field types and their minimum required settings useful as a quick guide when developing your
-  Statamic websites.
 author: garethredfern
 categories:
   - template tags
 tags: ""
 summary: >
-  All the default field types and their minimum required settings courtesy of
+  All the default field types and their minimum required settings useful as a quick guide when developing your
-  Jack McDade.
+  Statamic websites.
 ---

 ~~~yaml